blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Color Spray (1st)
 Casting Time: 1 action
 Range: self (15 foot cone)
-Components: V, S, M (a pinch of rainbow sand)
 Duration: 1 round
 Roll 6d10 to get your total.
 The DM starts with the lowest hit point conscious creature in range.
 If the creatures HP is equal or less than the total, subtract